Johann Strauss I: Life and work

-Strauss married Maria Anna Streim (1801–1870) in 1825 in the Roman Catholic Lichtental Parish Church in Vienna.
+Strauss married Maria Anna (Anna) Streim in 1825 in the Roman Catholic Lichtental Parish Church in Vienna.
 The marriage was relatively unhappy because of his prolonged absences caused by frequent tours abroad which led to a gradual alienation.
 They had six children: Johann (born 1825), Josef (born 1827), Anna (born 1829), Therese (born 1831), Ferdinand (born 1834 and living only ten months) and Eduard (born 1835).
 Eduard's first son was Johann Strauss III.

 The family home was called 'Hirschenhaus' but was better known in Vienna as the 'Goldener Hirsch' (The Golden Stag).
 Strauss was a strict disciplinarian and demanded that none of his sons pursue careers in music, despite their display of musical talent.
 Johann Junior was to study banking, likewise his brother Josef Strauss was destined for a military career, whereas the youngest Eduard Strauss was expected to join the Austrian consulate.

-By 1834 Strauss had taken a mistress, Emilie Trampusch, with whom he had eight children.
-When her husband openly acknowledged his paternity of a daughter born to Emilie in 1844, Maria Anna sued for divorce.
+By 1834 Strauss had taken a mistress, Emilie Sophia Anna Trampusch (née Tramposch) I, with whom he had eight children.
+When her husband openly acknowledged his paternity of a daughter born to Emilie in 1844, Anna sued for divorce.
 With the ending of the marriage, Anna Strauss determined to further Johann Strauss II's musical career, allowing him to develop his skills as a composer.

 Despite family problems, Strauss senior continued to tour frequently and was always prepared to write novelty pieces for numerous charitable organizations.
 His waltzes were gradually developed from a rustic peasant dance into one which posterity would recognize as the Viennese waltz.
 They were written in three-quarter time with a short introduction; often with little or no reference to the later chain of five two-part waltz structure; usually appended with a short coda and concluded in a stirring finish, although his son Johann Strauss II expanded the waltz structure and utilized more instruments than his father.
 While he did not possess a musical talent as rich as his eldest son's, nor a business mind as astute, he was among the handful of early waltz composers along with Joseph Lanner to actively write pieces with individual titles — with the view to boost sales of their sheet music — which enabled music enthusiasts to easily recognize those pieces.
 In fact, during his performances at the Sperl-Ballroom in Vienna, where he established his name, he actively pursued the concept of collecting a fixed entrance fee from the patrons of the ballroom instead of the old practice of passing around a collection plate where income was reliant on the goodwill of the patrons.